rodrigorcz/skin-color-correction/README.md

 The method developed uses facial segmentation, color grading techniques, and bilateral filtering to correct skin tone colors in images while preserving background elements.
 The approach is inspired by previous works and implemented using Python with the OpenCV and MediaPipe libraries.

-Figure 1 show an example of application of the proposed color correction method.
+The Figure 1 show an example of application of the proposed color correction method.
 On the left there is a target image that is used to correct the central input image, resulting in a corrected output image on the left:

 <div style="display: flex; justify-content: center; align-items: center;">
   <img src="img/in/golden_pics_mst/skin_tone_5/img1.jpg" alt="Imagem 1" style="margin: 0 10px; width: 30%;">